Lsimmons98/aquarium/README.md

 - **Aquarium Calculator**: Allows users to input the size of their tank and the type of water (salt or fresh).
 The calculator shows a list of compatible fish from the database.
 - **Stocking Limits**: The app prevents users from overstocking their tanks by calculating and displaying the available space in the aquarium.
 - **Fish Details**: Provides specific details about each type of fish added to the aquarium.
+- **Add Fish Button**: Brings up a form to add a new fish to the database.

 ## Installation